Cardiovascular Disease Prevention

 Optimising Lipid Management

-The HI NENC Cardiovascular Disease Prevention Programme has a particular focus on optimising the treatment of disordered lipids to give patients the best chance of avoiding cardiac events.
-Disordered Lipids Disordered lipids impact peoples’ health over time causing heart attack and strokes….
+The HI NENC Cardiovascular Disease Prevention Programme has a focus on optimising lipid management, to give patients with disordered lipids the best chance of avoiding cardiac events.
+Disordered Lipids Disordered lipids impact peoples’ health over time causing heart attack and…

 CVD resources for healthcare professionals